CLASSES AND FELLOWSHIP GROUPS

 KNITTING GROUP

-We meet on Sundays at 3pm in the Parlor.
 All supplies are provided, or you’re welcome to bring your own!
 Beginners and experts alike are welcome.

 If interested in joining us please contact the office.